Pradhan Mantri Gramin Awas Yojana: Current provisions

 As per the 2011 budget, the total funds allocated for IAY have been set at ₹100 billion for construction of houses for BPL families with special focus on the Left Wing Extremist (LWE) districts.

 Under the Pradhan Mantri Gramin Awas Yojana 2020, the Central Government is providing financial assistance of Rs.1,20,000 for building of pucca house on flat land and the Government is providing financial assistance of Rs.1,30,000 for construction of pucca house in hilly area.

 Impact

 Since 1985, 25.2 million houses have been constructed under the scheme.
 Under the Bharat Nirman Phase 1 project, 6 million houses were targeted and 7.1 million actually constructed from 2005–06 to 2008–09.
 Additional, 12 million houses are planned to be constructed or renovated under the Bharat Nirman Phase 2.

 According to the official 2001 figures, the total rural housing shortage was 14.825 million houses.

+2024 Updates to PM Awas Yojana Gramin

+The PM Awas Yojana Gramin New Application 2024 has introduced significant changes to enhance accessibility and efficiency in the housing scheme.
+Key updates include expanded eligibility criteria, allowing families with assets like bikes or fridges to qualify, and an increased income limit for beneficiaries from ₹10,00,000 to ₹15,00,000 per year.
+A new survey process aims to identify previously excluded families, emphasizing inclusivity for marginalized groups.
+Additionally, the scheme will focus on direct bank transfers to ensure timely financial assistance, which has been raised to ₹12,00,000 for home construction, disbursed in multiple installments.
+The program is now extended until 2029, reflecting the government's commitment to ongoing rural housing support.

+PMAY-G New Awaas+ Survey Begins from 1 January 2025

+The Pradhan Mantri Awaas Yojana-Gramin (PMAY-G) is a flagship rural housing scheme by the Government of India, aimed at providing "Housing for All" by 2022.
+The scheme has been extended to 2028-29, with a target to construct an additional 2 crore houses.